Mauricio Dubon Player Props: Astros vs. Rangers

 Mauricio Dubon At The Plate

-- Dubon is hitting .286 with 16 doubles, a triple, four home runs and eight walks.
+- Dubon is batting .286 with 17 doubles, a triple, four home runs and eight walks.

-- Among the qualified hitters, he ranks 21st in batting average, while his on-base percentage ranks 116th and he is 99th in slugging.
+- Among the qualified batters, he ranks 22nd in batting average, while his on-base percentage ranks 112th and he is 92nd in slugging.

-- In 14 games this year (22.6%), Dubon has picked up an RBI, including two games with multiple runs batted in.

-- In 54.8% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (12.9%).
+- In 35 of 63 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.